LambdAle/lambdale.github.io/index.md

 **Location:** Balham Bowls Club, Balham, London

-**Content**: A mix of technical and non-technical talks, including lightning talks.
+**Content**: 11 half-hour talks, with an FP-flavoured pub quiz to finish.

 Our goal is to bring people together to learn about FP in a fun, relaxing and welcoming environment.